wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-get-started-portal.md

 5. Depois de autenticado, digite a consulta a seguir no painel do editor de consulta.

    ```
-   SELECT pc.Name as CategoryName, p.name as ProductName
+   SELECT TOP 20 pc.Name as CategoryName, p.name as ProductName
    FROM SalesLT.ProductCategory pc
    JOIN SalesLT.Product p
    ON pc.productcategoryid = p.productcategoryid;